BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_4_Scripting_a_Multisig.md

 ## Create a P2SH Multisig

 P2SH multisigs are the modern methodology for creating multisigs on the Blockchains.
-They can be created very simply, using the same process seen in the prvious two sections.
+They can be created very simply, using the same process seen in the previous two sections.

 ### Create the Lock for the P2SH Multisig